 Hi!

-Computer Science student in the UK.
-Loving Go right now, but I know Python, a decent amount of JS/TS and a bit of C/C++.
-Below are some of my current/previous personal projects:
+A computer science student in the UK.
+I mainly use Go and JS/TS, but know a good amount of C++/C and Python.
+Below are some of my past/current projects:

 jfa-go